mkk776/video-word-extract/README.md

 install whisper_timestamped from
 https://github.com/linto-ai/whisper-timestamped

-install cuda 11.8 (you may use cpu) https://developer.nvidia.com/cuda-11-8-0-download-archive
+install cuda 11.8 (optional, you may use cpu) https://developer.nvidia.com/cuda-11-8-0-download-archive

 here's a example